 Ease of Adjustment

-We didn't want this review to sound like fanboy dribble because we actually started out wanting the expensive Swarovski EL 8.5x42 to fail in every way.
-Who doesn't want to see the industry lead fail and the underdog win?
-That being said, except for price, the Swarovski EL 8.5x42 earned top rankings in every classification.
-This pair is almost blindly bright compared to its closest competitors, the Vortex Viper HD 8x42 or the Nikon Monarch 7 ATB 10x42.
-The glass is crystal clear and every aspect of the design from indents for the thumb when you hold them to an open center for a comfortable grip, are perfectly executed.
-If you want the best pair of binoculars on the market and you don't mind spending a couple grand for them, then by all means get the Swarovski EL 8.5x42.
-In reality, if you are considering a Swarovski model, then you probably already own some other optics, and you've looked at the Nikon EDG and the Vortex Razor HD.
-The truth is most people reading this review want to know how other less expensive binoculars compare to the Swarovski.
-So, if that's you and you want a really good pair of binoculars, then we suggest you get the Vortex Viper HD 8x42 which earned our Editors' Choice award.
+Because we didn't want this review to sound like fanboy drivel, we secretly hoped the expensive Swarovski EL 8.5x42 would underperform.
+Who doesn't want to see the underdog win?
+But alas, the Swarovski EL 8.5x42 earned top rankings in almost every classification.
+This pair is almost blindingly bright compared to its closest competitors.
+The glass is crystal clear, and every aspect of the design is perfectly executed, from thumb indents to an open center for a comfortable grip.
+If you want the best pair of binoculars on the market and you don't mind spending a couple grand for them, then, by all means, buy the Swarovski EL 8.5x42.